bgpfix/bgpfix/README.md

 		panic(err)
 	}

-	// 1. read from conn -> write to p.Rx.In
+	// 1. read from conn -> write to p.R.In
-	// 2. read from p.Tx.Out -> write to conn
+	// 2. read from p.L.Out -> write to conn
 	util.CopyThrough(p, conn, nil)
 }